 CEA’s Government Relations team works with educators at the capitol and during elections to advocate for the school funding and common-sense education policies our students and educators deserve.

-Public education policy and politics are connected, so every election matters.
+Public education policy and politics are tightly connected.

 Frequently Asked Questions

 Where can I find out who my state legislators are?